ArcanaFramework/arcana/docs/source/data_model.rst

-To configure access to a data store a via the API, initialise the ``DataStore`` sub-class corresponding to the required data location/access-method then save it to the YAML configuration file stored at `~/.arcana/stores.yml`, e.g.
+To configure access to a data store a via the API, initialise the ``DataStore`` sub-class corresponding to the required data location/access-method then save it to the YAML configuration file stored at `~/.arcana/stores.yml`.

 .. code-block:: python